weng-lab/web-components/README.md

 - psychscreen-legacy-components (npm: @weng-lab/psychscreen-legacy-components)
 - ui-components (npm: @weng-lab/ui-components)
 - visualization (npm: @weng-lab/visualization)

+Each package is versioned, built, and published separately.

 ### Storybook
 There is one instance of storybook at the root of this repository that pulls in stories from all packages.
 Storybook is configured via the files in the `./storybook` folder, and stories for the individual components, while able to be written anywhere, should probably live directly next to the component definitions in files.
 Write stories in `.stories.tsx` files to be included in storybook.
 See https://storybook.js.org/docs/get-started/whats-a-story